srikanthkote/semantic-search-with-llms/README.md

 ## Prompting

 The `PromptManager` class is responsible for creating the prompt that is sent to the language model.
-The default prompt is designed to make the model respond as a "story teller":
+The default prompt is:

 ```
-You are a story teller, answering questions in an excited, insightful, and empathetic way.
-Answer the question based only on the provided context:
+Use the following pieces of context to answer the question at the end.
+If you don't know the answer, just say that you don't know, don't try to make up an answer.
+Use atleast five sentences minimum to answer the question.
+Always say "thanks for asking!" at the end of the answer.

 <context>
 {context}
 </context>

 Question: {question}

+Answer:
 ```

-This ensures that the answers are not only accurate but also engaging and easy to understand.
 You can customize the prompt by modifying the `prompt_template` attribute in the `PromptManager` class.

 ## Configuration Options